thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

   <dlentry id="properties">
     <dt>properties</dt>
-    <dd>The list of properties of a Worksheet column, or the properties of a column for a formula within an Answer.<br>
+    <dd>The list of properties of a Worksheet column, or the properties of the output for a formula within an Answer.<br>
     For Worksheets, each column can have the following properties, depending on its definition: <code>column_type</code>, <code>aggregation</code>, <code>index_type</code>, <code>is_hidden</code>, <code>index_priority</code>, <code>synonyms</code>, <code>is_attribution_dimension</code>, <code>is_additive</code>, <code>calendar</code>, <code>format_pattern</code>, <code>currency_type</code>, <code>geo_config</code>, <code>spotiq_preference</code>, and <code>search_iq_preferred</code>.<br>
-    For Answers, each formula column can have the following properties, depending on its definition: <code>column_type</code> and <code>aggregation</code>. </dd>
+    For Answers, each formula's output can have the following properties, depending on its definition: <code>column_type</code> and <code>aggregation</code>. </dd>
   </dlentry>

   <dlentry id="plotAsBand">